hellerve/blog/wip/Lets_Write_Base64_in_Carp.md

 Moving on, we have to implement `decode-using` and `encode-using`.
 The former is a little simpler, so we should probably start with that one.
-While we’re at it, I’ll also introduce you to another new companion called `sig`, which lets you optionally specify the types of functions should you want to.
+While we’re at it, I’ll also introduce you to another new companion called `sig`, which lets you optionally specify the types of functions, should you want to.

 #### `decode-using`